pretentiousgit/screenperfectThesis/README.md

 20th March 2014

 This thesis examines what it means for technology to open, and how that open technology may be commodified in support of the arts.
-Drawing on H´el`ene Cixous’ ”Laugh of the Medusa”, I propose a feminist, inclusive design method that subverts imposter syndrome by involving community engagement in the software development process, then uses that method to develop software that powers narrative-focused FMV video games using Node.JS internet technologies.
+Drawing on Hélène Cixous’ ”Laugh of the Medusa”, I propose a feminist, inclusive design method that subverts imposter syndrome by involving community engagement in the software development process, then uses that method to develop software that powers narrative-focused FMV video games using Node.JS internet technologies.